This information is for professionals who have direct or indirect involvement with children and young people. This includes those who:

 The Family Group Conference

-If you would like to learn more about the Family Group Conference there are many reference publications (PDF) available to you.
-If you would like more information on your role in the Family Group Conference, please email: email@example.com or call 01737 733866.
+If you would like more information on your role in the Family Group Conference, please email: firstname.lastname@example.org or call 01737 733866.

 Our Corporate Parenting Board